vvvvvvss/Docker/README.md

 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
 Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.
 ## The Docker daemon
 The Docker daemon ( dockerd ) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.
+### Commands:
+  build       Build an image from a Dockerfile
+  history     Show the history of an image
+  import      Import the contents from a tarball to create a filesystem image
+  inspect     Display detailed information on one or more images
+  load        Load an image from a tar archive or STDIN
+  ls          List images
+  prune       Remove unused images
+  pull        Download an image from a registry
+  push        Upload an image to a registry
+  rm          Remove one or more images
+  save        Save one or more images to a tar archive (streamed to STDOUT by default)
+  tag         Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE

 Other reference: https://www.youtube.com/watch?v=H8Lyj2D_cWo
 https://youtu.be/C-bX86AgyiA?si=UQKV5zH3SfmUxjpU